-Typefi Elements are page items that are separate from the main story text and are stored on an Adobe InDesign master page.
+Typefi Elements are page items separate from the main story text and are stored on an Adobe InDesign master page.
 They are commonly used for placing figure graphics, background artwork, sidebars, and pull-quotes into a layout.

 Elements are similar to assets stored in an InDesign Object Library.
 Like a library asset, an Element is created once and then can be reused throughout a publication, with different content in each instance that is placed.